Bene Gesserit: The Voice

 Bene Gesserit are trained in what they call "the Voice" – a means "to control others merely by selected tone shadings of the voice".
 By modulating the subtleties of her voice, a Bene Gesserit can issue commands on a subconscious level, compelling obedience in others that they cannot resist, whether they are consciously aware of the attempt or not.
 This control can be as subtle as influencing thoughts and motivations, or as strong as forcing physical actions and even temporary paralysis in the subject.
+The Voice may also be subtly employed in any manner of conversation, public speaking, or debate to help soothe, convince, persuade, influence, or otherwise enhance the effect of the words being spoken.
 To affect this, the Bene Gesserit must "register" the intended target by analyzing his or her personality and vocal patterns through observation or seemingly innocuous direct questions.

-Training in the Voice is independent of the Reverend Mother ritual, so individuals outside the order may even be instructed in its use.
-Prior to Dune, Jessica has begun teaching it to Paul; after the Reverend Mother Mohiam tests him in the novel, she urges Jessica to "ignore the regular order of training.
+Training in the Voice is independent of the Reverend Mother ritual, so people outside the order may be instructed in its use.
+Before the events of Dune, Jessica has begun teaching it to Paul; after the Reverend Mother Mohiam tests him in the novel, she urges Jessica to "ignore the regular order of training.
 His own safety requires the Voice.
-He already has a good start in it, but we both know how much more he needs ... and that desperately."
+He already has a good start in it, but we both know how much more he needs...and that desperately."
 Jessica herself later notes of Paul's novice attempt: "The tone, the timbre excellent – imperative, very sharp.
 A slightly lower pitch would have been better, but it could still fall within this man's spectrum."
-The Voice may also be subtly employed in any manner of conversation, public speaking, or debate to help soothe, convince, persuade, influence, or otherwise enhance the effect of the words being spoken.